RUSSIA: Second Orthodox priest facing criminal charges for opposing Ukraine war

 Belyayeva left Russia in early April, shortly after the meeting of Semiluk District Council in which she stood up and denounced the invasion of Ukraine as a war crime (https://www.forum18.org/archive.php?article_id=2737), stating that "murdering other people" and invading "the territory of another state, which has nothing to do with the goal of self-defence of one's own state" have "nothing in common with Christian beliefs".

 On 24 June, Lenin District Court in Voronezh issued a two-month detention order in Belyayeva's absence.
-According to the court decision, seen by Forum 18, police in Voronezh Region added her to the Interior Ministry's wanted list on 29 April, and, on 22 June, submitted a request to Interpol to have a Red Notice issued against her.
+According to the court decision, seen by Forum 18, police in Voronezh Region added her to the Interior Ministry's wanted list on 29 April, and, on 22 June, issued a resolution to seek a Red Notice for her.

 A Red Notice is a request passed on from one Interpol member state to others, to "identify and provisionally detain a person".
-It is not an arrest warrant, so there is no obligation on law enforcement agencies of other states to perform these actions.
+It is not an arrest warrant, so there is no obligation on the agencies of other states to perform these actions.

 Red Notice requests are checked for compliance with Interpol's Constitution, under which it is "strictly forbidden for [Interpol] to undertake any intervention or activities of a political, military, religious or racial character".